ajaysub110/starter-academic/content/authors/admin/_index.md

   url: https://www.nyu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in Machine Learning, Vision Science and Human Cognition
+bio: Interested in Deep Learning, Reinforcement Learning, Vision, Cognition

 # Interests to show in About widget
 interests:
+- Deep Learning
-- Machine Learning
+- Reinforcement Learning
-- Vision Science
+- Vision
-- Human Cognition
+- Cognition

 # Education to show in About widget
 education: